dcsm8/EntregaSemana8/README.md

 ## Data generation V3.41.1

-16 apriori tests
+16 apriori tests with playwright
-35 random tests
+35 random tests with playwright
 Open the [README](./playwright-data-generation-v3.41.1/README.md) for more info